Skip to content

 Field Name Purpose Example Mandatory

-name Name of the dependency "My other mod" Yes
+name Human-readable name of the dependency "My other mod" Yes

-min_version Minimum version of the dependency if required "1.1.4" No, must be valid version if supplied
+min_version Minimum version (ONLY works with mod_id, ignored for ztd_name/dll_name) "1.1.4" No, must be valid version if supplied

-optional Whether the dependency is required for this mod to function true No, defaults to false
+optional Whether the dependency is required true No, defaults to false

-ordering Indicates whether the dependency should be loaded before or after the current mod, acceptable values are "Before" "After" and "None" "Before" No, defaults to "None"
+ordering Indicates whether the dependency should be loaded before or after the current mod ("before", "after", or "none") "before" No, defaults to "none"

 Defs